Davidson Center is a splendid archaeological park near the Western Wall, with findings from different periods. Let’s begin our visit!

 Friday: 08:00 – 14:00

 Note: opening hours and entrance prices were updated in October 2019, in any case, recheck the City Of David website before visiting.

-In 2001, an archaeological museum was established at the southwestern end of the archaeological garden, between the walls of the Umayyad Palace.
+In 2001, an archaeological museum was established at the southwestern end of the archaeological garden, between the Umayyad Palace walls.
 The museum is named after a Jewish-American philanthropist, Bill Davidson, who funded its founding.
 The museum exhibits findings from various eras that have been discovered throughout and around the archaeological garden.
-The display of findings is in chronological order, from the Second Temple period to the end of the first Muslim period.
-The museum also presents a short video (in Hebrew and English interchangeably), describing the history of archaeological excavations in the Ophel, from the 19th century to the present day.
-Another video (also in Hebrew and English interchangeably) illustrates the emotional and religious experiences of a Jewish pilgrim visiting Jerusalem and the Temple during infantry.
+The display of findings is in chronological order, from the Second Temple period to the first Muslim period.
+The museum also presents a short video (in Hebrew and English interchangeably) describing the history of archaeological excavations in the Ophel, from the 19th century to the present day.
+Another video (also in Hebrew and English interchangeably) illustrates a Jewish pilgrim’s emotional and religious experiences visiting Jerusalem and the Temple.

 In Archaeological Museum